josephharney/zmk_corne/README.md

 # TODO
 - [X] Update build.yaml to use the corne 5 column keyboard (look at the typeractive.xyz github for their build.yml settings)

+- [ ] Figure out what to do with the extra thumb keys make sure the keymaps are updated for 36 keys and not 34 before building...

 - [ ] Setup github actions to build the firmware.

 - [ ] Switch the base layer from colemak to colemak dh(m)

 - [ ] re-map thumb keys to match the advantage 360

-- [ ] Figure out what to do with the extra thumb keys

 - [ ] update nav layer to use arrow keys in inverted T